Saxon API for .NET

 A new API has been developed providing access to XSLT, XQuery, XPath, and XML Schema processing on the .NET platform.
 This is available from any .NET-supported language, although the examples are all expressed in C# terms.

 This section provides a brief introduction to the structure and concepts of the API.
-Full specifications are available here.
+Full specifications are available in the .NET API.

 A set of example C# programs illustrating various use cases for the API is available in the